lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 4. Update Nvidia Drivers \(only required if you have a GPU\)
 5. Install Visual Studio Code

-Note that if you are running on Linux or a Mac, you should already have the Linux Kernel installed, so you may simply need to install docker.
+Note that if you are running on Linux or a Mac, you should already have the Linux Kernel installed, so you may simply need to install **Docker** and **Visual Studio Code**.

 ## 1. First Connect to a PC with a GPU